ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 The smarter camera demo is used as an example to show the capabilities of K3s.

 First, you need to set a `runtimeClass` in K3s.
-It allows you to select the container runtime we want to use.
+It allows you to select the container runtime we want to use:
 ```bash
 kubectl apply -f example/runtime_class.yaml
 ```